EA31337/EA31337/README.md

 To use this project most efficiently, you'll have to invest some time to understand how it works and how you can use it.

-To learn more about the usage, please check our [Wiki pages](https://github.com/EA31337/EA31337/wiki).
+To learn more about the usage, please check the [Wiki pages](https://github.com/EA31337/EA31337/wiki).

-### Features
+## Features

 The EA provides the following out-of-box features:

-- Over 35 optimised strategies on four different timeframes analysing the market in real-time.
+- Dozens of trading strategies to choose from.
+- Support for multi-timeframe trading.
+- Risk and price stop management.
+- Plenty of user input parameters to adjust the settings.
+- Filtering system.

 ### Strategies

-The trading robot comes with over 35 strategies to choose from.
 Each strategy can analyse market on different timeframes independently.
 The market analysis is based on popular technical indicators.

-You are free to write your own custom strategies.
+Feel free to write your own custom strategies.

-### Profit/Stop Trailing system
+### Risk management

+#### Price stop

-This unique profit-stop trailing system auto-controls when to take profit or when to close the order by specific market conditions based on the technical indicator analysis.
+As part of the risk management, the EA's price stop algorithm decides when to close a trade with profit or to avoid further lose based on a specific market conditions such as technical indicator analysis.

-### Open Method System
+### Filtering system

-The unique conditional system manages trades per given strategy and state of its technical indicators.
+The unique filtering system controls when to open or close the trades based on set of conditions.

-In other words, each strategy uses unique configuration of technical indicators and conditions to buy and sell signals.
+The filters can be based on account, chart, market, indicator, active orders and several other conditions.

+You are free to customize these filters using Advanced parameters.

+## Before you start

 ### Using & Testing

 Please be strongly aware that combination of symbol pair, broker, their market gaps and market spreads can give completely results when trading variety of robots.

-The EA tries its best to detect the perfect conditions for its trading, however you need to backtest the robot first (or test it on demo account), before going into deep waters.
+The EA tries its best to detect the perfect conditions for its trading, however you need to backtest the robot first
-We keep testing, optimizing and improving our bot, but it takes months and years to achieve the perfect shape.
+(or test it on demo account for several weeks), before going into deep waters.

+EA is continuing to improve each release, which takes a lot of effort across many months and years, but it is never going to be perfect.

 ### Important tips